PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_homology.md

 <hr>

-In the next section and tutorial, we will learn how to assess predicted models and see how accurate our results were.
+In the next lesson, we will learn how to assess the accuracy of our predicted models and compare it to our previous *ab initio* results of human hemoglobin subunit a.

 [Return to main text](homology){: .btn .btn--primary .btn--x-large}